Embroidery stabilizer

-What is an embroidery stabilizer used for?
+What is an embroidery stabilizer for?

 How to choose your stabilizer type for a project

-- An iron-on stabilizer for reinforced support
+- An iron-on stabilizer, for reinforced support

 - A tear-away stabilizer, easy to remove after embroidery

-Factors to consider: fabric, design and stitching
+Factors to consider: fabric, design, and sewing

 - The fabric